asbeane/mlb-stats-api/README.md

 Optional arguments can be passed to the constructor, which include:
 * host - defaults to the mlb-stats-api production host
-* version - defaults to v1, the current live version of the API

 ## Making requests